 Automated or manual testing

 When it comes to a WordPress system it is important to understand the difference between automated and manual testing.
 The former is primarily for checking the functionality of the system: with the help of PHPUnit we create unit test codes.
 Executing these helps us to determine whether functions work correctly, providing the required outcome and results.
 Manual testing is beneficial for bigger projects where we use them on top of automated testing.
 This method uncovers possible logical and structural mistakes in the code and based on that we can provide our feedback on further development or suggest any necessary correction.
 It is really important to create test plans and drafts, these assist us to determine our goals and guidelines.
 User acceptance, compatibility, efficiency and security tests – all of these are familiar to us, just to mention a few examples.
-When it comes to security testing, most of the time we refer to the free WPScan software.
+When it comes to security testing, most of the time we refer to the various free vulnerability scanning software.
 This tests WordPress pages by checking its version, the themes and plugins it uses – and it detects any possible vulnerability based on this.

 Audit and community service